SoleneMarinier/one-shot-learning/README.md

 ## Implementation

 We produced a pipeline which works executing the cells in `palm-recognition.ipynb`, after formatting the data as described above.
-We used the following framework for the pre-processing part [Fingerprint Recognition](https://github.com/utsav-195/fingerprint-recognition-using-siamese-network-with-retraining)
+We used the following framework f [Fingerprint Recognition](https://github.com/utsav-195/fingerprint-recognition-using-siamese-network-with-retraining)

 Make sure you execute the preprocessing part only once.
 To deal with One-shot learning we implement Siamese network using Keras.
 Hereinafter the plot of the model architecture.